-PROBABLE JET SIZES in a 24 mm. choke tube:- PILOT JET (short A B) nearer the engine, No. 4.
-MAIN JET (long B B) nearer the air inlet, No. 12.
+PROBABLE JET SIZES in a 25.4 mm. choke tube:- PILOT JET (short AB) nearer the engine, No. 4.
+MAIN JET (long BB) nearer the air inlet, No. 12.

-Try one size larger or smaller.
+Try one size larger or smaller,

-This Carburettor is specially made for us to screw direct into the cylinder head, and is locked into position by a nut-thus air leaks are avoided.
+This Carburetter is specially made for us to screw direct into the cylinder head, and is locked into position by a nut-thus air leaks are avoided.

-If this machine is to be converted into a racing machine, the H 10 Carburettor should be fitted, Petrol Jets 3 and 14, Discol Jets 4 and 21.
+If this machine is to be converted into a racing machine, the Carburetter should be fitted with bigger jets, say 4 and 14 petrol benzole, and 5 and 29, or 20 or 21 for Discol P.M.
+2.